Meet the PIP Team!

 Val (she/her/ella) is thrilled to be a part of the Partners in Parenting team.
 She has held an array of positions in the corporate and non-profit world.
 Prior to moving back to Austin, she lived abroad and knows the value of having a supportive community around you when transitioning to parenting.
 She is excited about bringing her leadership skills to the table in order to propel Partners in Parenting forward.
 In her spare time, you can find her practicing Iyengar yoga.
 Together with her own special partner in parenting, Floris, they have one spunky little girl and an active little boy.

-Ali Tepper | Program Director
+Ali Tepper | Deputy Director

 Ali (she/her) brings a wealth of experience empowering parents and strengthening the parent-child connection through research-based, and empathetic, practices.
 As an avid supporter of parents and children, Ali has dedicated her career to making a meaningful impact on improving families' lives.
-Her experience includes being a curriculum director at an educational nonprofit focused on literacy and leadership building and later, a program specialist at a parent support nonprofit where she trained early educators and parents on trauma-responsive tools to improve social-emotional well-being.
+Her experience includes being a curriculum director at an educational nonprofit focused on literacy and leadership building and a program specialist at a parent support nonprofit training early educators and parents on trauma-responsive tools to improve social-emotional well-being.
 Ali grew up in sunny Florida, moved to the bright lights of NYC, and has since settled in lovely Dripping Springs, TX with her husband, Taylor.
 Ali has three kiddos that keep her laughing and busy.
 You might spot her around Austin enjoying hot yoga, or checking out a new live music spot.

 Jenna Williamson | Marketing Manager